Skip to main content Skip to navigation

 Alongside all the other university and departmental requirement for your programme, if your programme of study began since or in academic year 2021/22 then:

-• to be awarded an MMath you must take 120 CATS of FHEQ Level 7 modules and pass at least 90 CATS of FHEQ Level 7 modules.
+• to be awarded an MMath, you must take 120 CATS of FHEQ Level 7 modules, of which you must pass at least 90 CATS.

-General advice about choosing Optional Modules
+General advice about choosing optional modules

-Key Points
+Key points

-Advice specifically for First Year Students
+Advice for First-Year Students

 Keep an open mind